habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 A [[backup object|Jargon-Dictionary#Backup Object]] that holds a bootable partition.
 You are able to start [[instances|Jargon-Dictionary#Instance]] of machine images.

+### Meta-data

+In Wakame-vdc's context, meta-data usually refers to information that is passed to instances when they start.
+It includes for example the instance's ip addresses, network host name and thrusted public keys.
+Meta-data is usually delivired as files on an extra (tiny) hard drive.

 ## N
 ## O
 ## P